Getting a logo designed online: The top crowdsourced graphic design companies, explained and simplified.

 Founded in 2008 by serial entrepreneur George Ryan, Hatchwise is home to a tight-knit creative community and is a strong contender in the crowdsourcing arena: with over one million logos designed and an average of over one hundred entries per contest, Hatchwise holds strong in the design contest department in addition to offering name and tagline contests.

-When it crowdSPRING first opened their doors the company and its business model dealt with the inevitable criticism of design contests by actively embracing and participating in the debate about the spec work business model.
+When crowdSPRING first opened its doors the company and its business model dealt with the inevitable criticism of design contests by actively embracing and participating in the debate about the spec work business model.

-crowdSPRING boasts a large designer community, mid-range priced design packages, and also hosts writing contests.
+crowdSPRING boasts a large designer community, and mid-range priced design packages, and also hosts writing contests.

 DesignCrowd was started in a garage in Sydney, Australia by Alec Lynch and Adam Arbolino and has grown to a community of over five hundred thousand designers.